Deepseek-APIs/deepseek-mpi/README.md

 open doc/html/index.html
 ```

+## Interrupting Jobs Safely

+Rank 0’s ncurses UI installs a SIGINT handler so it can restore the terminal cleanly.
+Pressing `Ctrl-C` inside the prompt (or the REPL file field) clears the active line; it does **not** terminate the MPI job.
+Use `:quit`, `:exit`, `:q`, or press `Esc` if you want to bail out before sending a prompt.
+After you submit a prompt, `Ctrl-C` in the hosting shell behaves like any other MPI program and stops all ranks immediately; `Ctrl-\` (SIGQUIT) is still available if you need an emergency core dump.
+For automated flows, run with `--no-tui` / `--stdin` so signals are delivered directly without ncurses in the way.

 ## CLI Highlights
 - `--api-endpoint https://api.deepseek.com/chat/completions`
 - `--api-provider openai --model gpt-4o-mini` flips the payload/header layout for OpenAI-compatible JSON APIs (also works with Azure, OpenRouter, etc.).